-Describe how the project will be continued after the end of the LIFE+ funding, and what actions are required to consolidate the results in order to ensure the favourable conservation status of the targeted species and/or habitats and/or biodiversity aspects.
+Describe how the project will be continued after the end of the LIFE+ funding, and what actions are required to consolidate the results in order to ensure the favourable conservation status of the targeted species and/or habitats.
 Please indicate what mechanisms will be put in place to ensure that this will be done.
 Please note that information provided in this section is indicative and will have to be updated during the project life.